 All these rituals help build better relationships with the client and continuously improve development processes.

 Unlike most website methodologies, Scrum doesn’t divide the team into developers and testers.
-Instead of project managers, Scrum has Product owners who try to maximize the value of the product and Scrum Masters who maintain Scrum rituals
+Instead of project managers, Scrum has Product Owners, who try to maximize the value of the product, and Scrum Masters, who maintain Scrum rituals.

-In our experience, Scrum is great for quick MVP development and regular improvements to the product.
+From our experience, Scrum is great for quick MVP development and regular improvements to the product.
 It also requires careful Sprint planning and high involvement from the client.

 + Release of a working product every 2-4 weeks.